jaideep0101/jaideepthakur/README.md

 Credits
 Jaideep Singh Thakur
-License
-This project is licensed under the [insert license].
-See the LICENSE file for details.

 Contact
 If you have any questions or feedback, please feel free to contact me at jaideepst0101@gmail.com.
 Thank you for visiting my portfolio website!